Alt.suicide.holiday

 alt.suicide.holiday (a.s.h, ASH or ash) is a Usenet newsgroup.
 Its original purpose was to discuss the relationship between suicide rates and holiday seasons.
-However, it has since evolved into a broad discussion forum where suicidal people can openly share their thoughts.
+However, it later evolved into a broad discussion forum where suicidal people can openly share their struggles or research suicide methods.
 Some participants are not suicidal, but post to provide psychological support or advice on how to kill oneself to suicidal or depressed posters.
-The newsgroup is unmoderated and subject to a high level of trolling and a harsh and sometimes hostile atmosphere.
-According to its FAQ, its purpose is neither to encourage nor discourage suicide.
+The newsgroup was unmoderated and was subject to occasional bouts of trolling and a harsh and sometimes hostile atmosphere.
+In mid-2002, the trolling heightened significantly and ended up driving away many regular users.
+According to its FAQ, its purpose is neither to encourage nor discourage suicide and strongly maintains a pro-choice view on the matter.

 Effects

 Research from 2007 shows that suicide websites indeed could be more efficient in providing emotional help for people contemplating suicide than suicide hotlines.
-Primary reasons are asynchronous nature of discussion in newsgroups giving enough time for thoughtful response and group-based discussion that suicidal people find reassuring.
-High degree of anonymity is another advantage of newsgroups like a.s.h, allowing people to openly talk about their feelings without fear of consequences.
+The primary reasons are the asynchronous nature of discussion in newsgroups giving enough time for thoughtful responses and group-based discussion that suicidal people find reassuring.
+The high degree of anonymity is another advantage of newsgroups like a.s.h, allowing people to openly talk about their feelings without fear of consequences.

-UK Byron Review for 2008, analyzing effects of websites on children, says that "research looking at pro-suicide sites has had mixed results.
+UK Byron Review for 2008, analyzing the effects of websites on children, says that "research looking at pro-suicide sites has had mixed results.
 Some studies report high degrees of emotional and social support by these sites, particularly on sites where the methods of suicide were not discussed.
 More studies like this are needed to begin to understand the impact of such sites on those who spontaneously choose to access them."

-Suicide information

-A.s.h does not censor information on suicide methods and does not prohibit such discussion.
-Opponents see discussion of suicide methods as potentially endangering vulnerable people - people who would otherwise live through crisis, might commit suicide given information on lethal methods.

-Supporters of open discussion state that methods information is widely and legally available; that information might prevent number of permanent injuries resulting from lack of knowledge about methods, like paracetamol overdoses.